Simbamon/Azure_ML/data_process/readme.md

 - RayDP: Open-source Python library.
 It is a library for distributed data processing, built on top of Ray and Apache Spark.
 With this library, you can integrate Spark for large-scale data processing with Ray's distributed computing capabilities.
 This repository uses RayDP version 1.6.1 and Spark version 3.5.1 in a Docker image to set up a Spark cluster environment on AML's compute cluster.

+- Environment setup
+In this repository, this page will include information about setting up custom Docker images, the Conda environment, and other necessary configurations to set up a customized Spark cluster on AML's compute cluster.
+Refer to the `./custom_spark/env_setup` directory for more information.

 ### Azure Machine Learning Filesystem
 Python library built on top of Azure ADLS Gen2 that specifically deals with filesystem operation.
 This repository will include an use case that requires retrieving all directories from ADLS Gen2 containing table data.
 If you already have ADLS Gen2 set as a datastore in AML Studio, you can use `azureml.fsspec.spec.azuremachinelearningfilesystem` to locate all the necessary directories for the use case.